Juan Sartori

-Juan José Sartori Piñeyro (born 6 February 1981) is a Uruguayan businessman, executive and politician.
-He is the co-owner of Sunderland A.F.C and president and founder of Union Group, a privately owned investment management and private equity firm that holds significant interests across an array of industries worldwide, including agriculture, technology, energy and real estate.
+Juan José Sartori Piñeyro (born 6 February 1981) is a Uruguayan businessman and politician.
+He is the co-owner of Sunderland, vice-president of AS Monaco and president and founder of Union Group, a privately owned investment management and private equity firm that holds significant interests across an array of industries worldwide, including agriculture, technology, energy and real estate.

-A member of the Uruguay National Party, he was a candidate in its 2019 presidential primary.
-In that year's general election, he was elected Senator of the Republic for the 49th Legislature, becoming the youngest member of the upper house.
+A member of the National Party, he ran in the party's 2019 presidential primaries.
+In that year's general election, he was elected a Senator of the Republic for the 49th Legislature, taking office in February 2020.

 Early life

 Sartori was born at the Italian Hospital in the capital city of Montevideo on 6 February 1981 to Gustavo Sartori and Rosina Piñeyro.
 Sartori is of paternal Italian and maternal Spanish descent.
 At the age of twelve, Sartori moved to Europe and lived in a number of countries, starting in France, while his mother worked for the United Nations.
 He went on to study in Switzerland, where he obtained his bachelor's degree in economics and business from the University of Lausanne in 2002.
-He was also a short-term exchange student at Harvard University.